sqisiii/availability-compass/decisions/choose-ui-architecture-pattern/README.md

    This is particularly advantageous if the application is expected to support multiple platforms in the future, as the ViewModel and business logic remain consistent across environments.

+5. **Limiting Code Behind issues:**

+   In MVVM pattern using Code Behind should be greatly limited.
+It should be used mostly only to change the UI elements look or behavior.
+For example WPF controls expose some of their properties without a possibility to binding a new collection to them.
+To work around this issue it may be required to create additional custom controls or implement new behaviors.

 # Risks

 The are risks related to MVVM and VSA usage in the same project: